-One of the roles of SIRA, as provided under the market practice guidelines, is to collect data in relation to the HBC Scheme on policies, premiums and claims from insurers in order to be able to monitor the operation of the scheme.
-The following information on the operation of the scheme applies only to the version of the scheme in operation since 1 July 2002, in which the protection offered applies only in the event of the death, disappearance or insolvency of a builder.
-For policies issued from 19 May 2009, cover extends to situations where a builder's licence is suspended for a failure to comply with a mandatory monetary order of the NSW Civil and Administrative Tribunal or a court in favour of the homeowner.
+SIRA collects data on HBC licence holder policies, premiums and claims in accordance with HBC guidelines to monitor the scheme's operations.

+The following information on the operation of the scheme applies only to the version of the scheme in operation since 1 July 2002, which offers protection only in the event of the death, disappearance or insolvency of a builder or tradesperson.
+For policies issued from 19 May 2009, cover extends to situations where a builder or tradesperson's licence is suspended for a failure to comply with a mandatory monetary order of the NSW Civil and Administrative Tribunal or a court in favour of the homeowner.

-This publication summarises the data that has been provided quarterly since June 2006 for the insurance period 1 July 2002 to 31 March 2017.
-The information provided has been aggregated across insurers.
+This publication summarises the data that has been provided quarterly since June 2006 for the insurance period 1 July 2002 to 30 September 2017.
+The information has been aggregated across insurers.
 Data provided by individual insurers is commercially confidential and has not been disclosed.